Rookie frowned over the hologram.

 And disappeared as quickly as he had come.
 Rookie walked into the bedroom, heart pounding harder the more he thought about it.
 Second-in-command was not a job to take lightly.
 What if he messed up?
 Or the rest of the crew - how would they feel about this?
 And that Sharlotte.
 That fight may have been their first, but he could tell it wouldn’t be their last; or worst.

 Rookie reached down and smoothed down the sheets.

 “Not a crinkle, huh?”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Trojan_HorseWrite a Review